 20 Jun Cannabis Leaf Logos: The Pros and Cons of Using Leaves in Logo Design

 The cannabis leaf has been a long-standing representation of marijuana and the legalization movement .
-This seven fingered plant is very distinct and recognizable to anyone, even those who aren’t cannabis users.
+This seven fingered plant is very distinct and recognizable to anyone.
+Even those who aren’t cannabis users can easily identify cannabis leaf logos.

 Because this symbol is so iconic, its tempting for cannabis businesses to use it prominently in their logo.
 It’s only logical to want your customers to quickly understand what you do; the leaf is an instant way to communicate that.